pervices/releases/README.md

 ---

-To complete the update process, reboot crimson from the shell by typing:
+The unit will now automatically start to re-generating the look up table.

+_NOTE:_ If you are only using the baseband (low frequency) chain, the update process should now be complete, and you may now reboot the Crimson unit;

-$ systemctl reboot now
+`$ systemctl reboot now`

 REGENERATE LOOK UP TABLE
 ===

-After updating to a new release, you may choose to manually regenerate the look up tables.

-This is one-time process that regenerate the look up tables, which are specific to each Rx board and each radio chain.

-NOTE 1: It will take approximately 45 min to fully complete this process.

-NOTE 2: If you have just updated the unit, it is best to first reboot the unit to ensure that you are using the latest code, prior to regenerating the LUT.
+By default, after running the update utility, a look up table is re-generated.

+The Look Up Table (LUT) generation process optimizes the high frequency chain of your particular Crimson unit and is unique to your specific Rx and Tx boards and radio chains.

+The process to manually force the regeneration of the Look Up Table follows;

-0. SSH into the Crimson unit, using the dev0 user and the password provided by Per Vices.
+1. SSH into the Crimson unit, using the dev0 user and the password provided by Per Vices.

+2. sudo to a root shell \
+        `$ sudo -s`

-1. Delete the directory /var/crimson/calibration-data/
+3. Delete the directory /var/crimson/calibration-data/ \

-type

-sudo rm -rf /var/crimson/calibration-data/
+        `# rm -rf /var/crimson/calibration-data/`

-2. Regenerate the calibration data by enabling the LUT.
+4. Regenerate the calibration data by enabling the LUT. \
+        `# echo 1 |sudo tee /var/crimson/state/{t,r}x/{a,b,c,d}/rf/freq/lut_en`

-You will need to generate the LUT for each radio chain.
-During the LUT generation processs, you will not be able to use Crimson.
+_NOTE 1_: During the LUT generation processs, you will not be able to use Crimson.

-echo 1 |sudo tee /var/crimson/state/{t,r}x/{a,b,c,d}/rf/freq/lut_en
+_NOTE 2_: It will take approximately 30-45 min to fully complete this process.

-This process will take approximately 30min; when the bottom LED on the crimson unit stops flashing the process will have completed.
+The process is complete when the bottom LED on the crimson unit stops flashing.

-While logging on to the Crimson unit, you may observe the current LUT generation process status by typing;
+While logged on to the Crimson unit, you may observe the current LUT generation process status by typing;

 sudo systemctl status crimson-server